jwelrynewone/docs/Staking.md

 ## TL;DR

-A portion of Matrix's governance tokens are distributed to protocol and agToken users.
+A portion of Matrix's governance tokens are distributed to Matrix protocol and LP token users.

 ## Rationale

-Matrix aims to be a decentralized protocol.
+- Matrix aims to be a decentralized protocol.
 To this extent, the protocol will only succeed if the ownership of the governance token backing the protocol is decentralized.

 A vast portion of the governance tokens are distributed through staking contracts by the protocol to protocol and agToken users.
 This include Hedging Agents, SLPs, and agToken LPs on specific pools.